-Fig. 2.8: Different application - multi directional standby cluster system
+Fig. 2.12: Multi-directional standby cluster system with different applications (2)

 N-to-N Configuration

 The configuration can be expanded with more nodes by applying the configurations introduced thus far.
 In an N-to-N configuration described below, three different applications are run on three servers and one standby server takes over the application if any problem occurs.
 In a uni-directional standby cluster system, the stand-by server does not operate anything, so one of the two server functions as a stand-by server.
 However, in an N-to N configuration, only one of the four servers functions as a stand-by server.
 Performance deterioration is not anticipated if an error occurs only on one server.